We are excited to organize the fifth venue

-cutting-edge CT research in medical imaging and non-destructive testing.
+discussion of cutting-edge CT research in medical imaging and non-destructive

-The meeting will be limited to an attendance of about 150 people,
+testing.
+The meeting will be limited to an attendance of about 150 people, and

-and will take place in historic Fort Douglas, which was the location
+will take place in historic Fort Douglas, which was the location for the

-Oral presentations will be allocated a significant time (25 minutes) to
+will be allocated a significant time to allow in-depth

-allow in-depth presentations and debate.
-These presentations will
+presentations and debate.
+These presentations will be supplemented by

-be supplemented by comfortable poster sessions to allow further discussion
+comfortable poster sessions to allow further discussion and dissemination of

-and dissemination of results.
-In addition to the meeting itself, scientific
+results.
+In addition to the meeting itself, scientific interactions will be

-We welcome submissions on all topics that are related to image formation in CT.
+submissions on all topics that are related to image formation in CT.
+Ideal

 on the CT image.
 Evaluations with computer simulations and real data are both